Master the Master

 After graduating from this Master's degree programme, you will be awarded a Master of Music certificate.
 This programme has been accredited with the qualification ‘good’ by the Accreditation Organisation of the Netherlands and Flanders (NVAO).

 You will obviously have individual lessons in your main subject.
 In addition, there are numerous ensemble activities (chamber music, combos, ensembles, orchestral projects) and attention is paid to international orientation (masterclasses abroad, summer courses, Erasmus activities).
 There are lectures and workshops on cultural entrepreneurship, music philosophy and stage presentation.
 You will be offered opportunities with Dutch professional orchestras, choirs and opera companies.
-You have to take at least 50% of the main subject lessons with the main subject teacher from your own institution.
-You may supplement this with external tuition; abroad, for instance.

 All orchestral instruments, piano, organ and guitar are offered as main subjects.
 There are programmes in conducting (wind/brass band and orchestral), music theory, and composition.
 The Master's programme in Vocal Studies centres on opera.